Anthology Concept – Brad Miska, Producers – Gary Binkow & Brad Miska. Production Company – The Collective/Bloody

 Things start to get weird as the two men agree to explore the other’s home – only for this world’s Gustavo to discover his wedding portrait has been replaced by a picture of a pentacle and walk in on his wife (Marian Alvarez) with two other men in what is clearly going to be a group sex situation.
 We wonder if this is some kind of strange occult film before the segment starts to get realllly weird with images of the men developing glowing eyes, including a glowing-eyed mirror Gustavo standing over this world’s Marian Alvarez with sinister intent, then the other men revealing giant monstrous dicks with teeth and the mirror wife that her womb and stomach is a gnashing mouth with fangs.
 None of this makes the slightest sense but you have to credit that Nacho Vigalondo pulls off a wonderfully twisted episode.

-The final segment Bonestorm comes from Justin Benson and Aaron Moorhead, the co-directors of the interestingly strange backwoods horror Resolution (2012) and more recently the word of mouth hit of Spring (2014) and The Endless (2017), Synchronic (2019) and Something in the Dirt (2022).
+The final segment Bonestorm comes from Justin Benson and Aaron Moorhead, the co-directors of the interestingly strange backwoods horror Resolution (2012) and more recently the word of mouth hit of Spring (2014), The Endless (2017), Synchronic (2019) and Something in the Dirt (2022).
 Benson and Moorhead are clearly directors who like small accruing detail and character observation scenes.
 They take a surprisingly long time in the lead-in here following the trio of bored skateboarders as they play around and engage in stunts and petty troublemaking.
 These scenes are directed with a high degree of verisimilitude as though Benson and Moorhead had gone out and recruited real skaters and filmed them.
 When we eventually get south of the border and the zombie attack begins, this hits in with a considerable ferocity (and some highly accomplished makeup effects) with the skaters battering zombies with their boards, fists, handguns, anything they can in a raw handheld fight that goes on for nearly ten minutes.
 This drags you in so intensively that you reach the end of the piece exhausted.